YuriyZagorulko/market/README.md

 Install this extensions to run project from VS code:
 `ms-python.python`
 `ms-azuretools.vscode-docker`

+Add .env.dev file to your project root folder

 # market
 Things to mention:
 - project is using Cron to update update_post_officess.py